 Duncan also sits as arbitrator; and is a Fellow of the Australian Centre for International Commercial Arbitration (ACICA), a member of the HKIAC’s List of Arbitrators, and a member of the KCAB’s Panel of International Arbitrators.
 He also regularly publishes and lectures on topical issues in commercial and investment treaty arbitration around the region, including advocacy.

 - Viva Energy Australia Ltd

 Disputes Involving Sovereign States

-- Acting for Schindler Holding AG in an investment treaty arbitration against the Republic of Korea (UNCITRAL Rules).
+- Acting for Schindler Holding AG in an investment treaty arbitration against the Republic of Korea (Paris seat, UNCITRAL Rules).

-- Acted for a Chinese digital media company in a $200 million claim against the Government of a West African sovereign State (London seat, ICC Rules).
+- Acting for a Chinese digital media company in a $200 million claim against the Government of a West African sovereign State (London seat, ICC Rules).

 - Acting for NuCoal Resources Ltd and its shareholders in respect of actions taken by the Government of New South Wales regarding a valuable coal exploration licence, including preparations for an arbitration against the Commonwealth of Australia under the US-Australia Free Trade Agreement.